rahjooh/CryptoTrade/README.md

 ## writer/
 `writer/s3_writer.go` persists batches into an Amazon S3Table using the WriteRows API:
 - Initializes AWS SDK clients with credentials from configuration.
+- Buffers entries grouped by partition and flushes at a configurable interval.
-- Writes each batch immediately to the table and handles API failures with metrics.
+- Converts rows to the typed format required by S3Tables and handles API failures with metrics.

 This stage provides durable storage and partitions data for long‑term analytics.